EmirKorkutUnal/Choosing-a-Classifier-Ensemble/README.md

 <h3>Futrher Interpretation for this Analysis</h3>
 If your only choice of classifying these objects woul be one of these 5 models, you would have to go with the Gradient Boosting Classifier despite the 5% partial error rate.
 In real world, this might not be the case, so you might go one of the following directions:
 <ul>
-  <li>Look at alternative models, such as Artifical Neural Network Classifier, and measure their accuracies on the dataset.
+  <li>Look at alternative models, such as Artifical Neural Network Classifier, and measure their accuracies on the dataset.</li>
   <li>All 5 models had some level of problem when it came to labeling quasars; this indicated that the dataset itself may not contain sufficient information to classify all objects correctly.
-You may want to search for other variables related to these objects to increase model accuracy.</li>
+You may want to search for other related variables to increase model accuracy.</li>
 </ul>
 <h2>Conclusion</h2>